-More than 41 million people died in the First World War.
-Many are buried in military cemeteries hundreds of miles from home.
+Between 15 and 22 million people are estimated to have died in the First World War.
+More than 300,000 are buried in military cemeteries hundreds of miles from home.

-Tom Roberts (1892-1915) was 22 and serving in the second battalion Cheshire regiment with the 84th brigade when he was killed in the last days of the Second Battle of Ypres.
+Tom Roberts (1892-1915) was 23 and serving in the second battalion Cheshire regiment with the 84th brigade when he was killed in the last days of the Second Battle of Ypres.
 A recently qualified teacher, he had served in the Officer Training Corps at Aberystwyth University and gave up a teaching job in London at the outbreak of the First World War to volunteer for active service.
 He was stationed at Birkenhead before arriving at the front in March 1915.
+He survived for just over three months but describes parts of his experience in letters to his parents which were later deposited in the archives of the Cheshire Military Museum. .

 “Lieut.
 Roberts, suffering from the effects of the poisonous gases employed by the enemy, was removed to a farmhouse in the vicinity of the scene of the conflict, and the medical orders were that he should remain there.
 Full of the fighting spirit and anxious to avenge the deaths of many of his men, the gallant officer sprang to his feet immediately.
 He rushed out, and, overtaking his company, led them on in another attack on a German position.
 ‘Come on, boys’ he shouted, taking the lead, and after advancing a little further he fell with a bullet in his chest, being also shot in the leg.”

-His younger brother Frank Roberts (1894-1960) was commissioned as a second lieutenant in the 15th (Carmarthenshire) Battalion Welsh Regiment in March 1915, a few months before his brother’s death.
-After training in Rhyl and at Morn Hill Camp in Winchester he was sent to the front in France on 3rd December 1915 .
+His younger brother, my grandfather, Frank Roberts (1894-1960) was commissioned as a second lieutenant in the 15th (Carmarthenshire) Battalion Welsh Regiment in March 1915.
+After training in Rhyl and at Morn Hill Camp in Winchester he was sent to the front in France on 3rd December 1915, a few months after his brother’s death.
 The 15th Welsh spent their first night in France at Ostrohove, overlooking the harbour in Boulogne before entraining for Aire in Northern France with the 38th (Welsh) Division.

 After nearly six months at the front and in and out of the trenches, on 31st May 1916 he was seriously wounded in a friendly fire incident.
 He wrote to his parents: